corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ### 3.2.
 Extract the DDL and DML scripts using the Database Management Tool

-You run the tool by using the following command:
+Run the tool by using the following command:

 ```shell
 java -jar tools-database-manager-<release number>.jar dry-run -b path_to_configuration_directory --core-schemas --app-schemas
 ```

-The option `-b` points to the base directory, which contains a `node.conf` file, and `drivers` and `cordapps` subdirectories.
+Option `-b` points to the base directory, which contains a `node.conf` file, and `drivers` and `cordapps` subdirectories.

 `--core-schemas` is required to adopt the changes made in the new version of Corda, and `--app-schemas` is related to the CorDapps changes.

 A script named `migrationYYYYMMDDHHMMSS.sql` containing DDL and DML statements will be generated in the current directory.
-This script will contain all the statements required to modify and create data structures (for example, tables/indexes), and updates the Liquibase management table *DATABASECHANGELOG*.
+This script will contain all the statements required to modify and create data structures, for example tables/indexes, and updates the Liquibase management table **DATABASECHANGELOG**.
 The command doesn’t alter any tables itself.

 {{< note >}}

-If your DDL and DML statements are run separately (for example, if the DB admin runs DDL and an app user runs DML) you need to manually separate the DDL and DML statements into separate scripts.
+If your DDL and DML statements are run separately, for example, if the DB admin runs DDL and an CorDapp user runs DML, you need to manually separate the DDL and DML statements into separate scripts.

 {{< /note >}}

-For descriptions of the options, refer to the [Corda Database Management Tool](database-management-tool.md) manual.
+For more information about the Database Management Tool, including available options and commands, see [Corda Database Management Tool](database-management-tool.md).

 ### 3.3.
 Apply DDL scripts on a database

-The generated DDL script can be applied by the database administrator using their tooling of choice.
+The database administrator applies the generated DDL script using their tooling of choice.
-The script needs to be run by a database user with *administrative* permissions, with a `<schema>` set as the default schema for that user and matching the schema used by a Corda node.
+The script is run by a database user with *administrative permissions*, who's default schema matches `<schema>` and the schema used by the node.
-(for example, for Azure SQL or SQL Server you should not use the default database administrator account).
+For example, for Azure SQL or SQL Server, you should not use the default database administrator account.

 {{< note >}}
-You may connect as a different user to the one used by a Corda node (for example, when a node connects via a user with *restricted permissions*), as long as your user has the same default schema as the node has.
+You can connect as a different user to the one used on the node, for example when a node connects via a user with *restricted permissions*, as long as your user has the same default schema as the node.
-(The generated DDL script adds the schema prefix to most of the statements, but not to all of them.)
+The generated DDL script adds the schema prefix to most of the statements, but not to all of them.

 {{< /note >}}

 The whole script needs to be run.
 Partially running the script causes the database schema content to be inconsistently versioned.

 {{< warning >}}
 The DDL scripts don’t contain any checks to prevent them from running twice.
-An accidental re-run of the scripts will fail (as the tables are already there), but may left some old, orphan tables.
+An accidental re-run of the scripts will fail (as the tables are already there), but may leave some old, orphan tables.

 {{< /warning >}}

 ### 3.4.
-Optional: Apply data updates on the H2 database
+Apply data updates on the H2 database

 {{< note >}}